When does Winter Love Island start on ITV2? New host, cast, location and your questions answered

 The show is returning in 2020 for two series - here's everything you need to know

-We are now just a few days away from the Winter edition of Love Island – the first of TWO Love Island series in 2020!
+After months of speculation, the Winter edition of Love Island has finally landed – the first of TWO Love Island series in 2020!

 There is a lot of change (and not much change at all) as the ITV reality series looks to embark on its first winter outing.